 Welcome!
 Please CLICK each TAB at the top for a general info about each subject and then HOVER over each tab to connect to various links/videos.
 Don’t forget to follow us via Facebook or Twitter. *New addition!
 FARM tab.
 Read about problems that farmers can incur with turbines on their properties!*

 Why are we here?
-Concerned citizens from Ohio want you to Get the Facts about wind energy turbines before it is too late and our neighbors sign long-term leases with foreign companies.
-These industrial machines may not only impair your quality of life, but may significantly reduce your property value and, later, increase your taxes and electricity rates.
+Concerned citizens from Ohio want you to Get the Facts about industrial wind energy turbines before it is too late and our neighbors sign long-term leases with foreign companies.
 We hope to challenge what you believe to be true about this industry by exposing truths.

 For the first time ever, the America Wind Energy Assoc. hosted an Ohio Wind Energy Summit in September 2013.
 According to their website, “Ohio was one of the top five fastest growing states for wind capacity additions in 2012, with 313 MW added in 2012 and over 54,000 MW in wind resource potential.” http://www.awea.org/events/event.aspx?eventid=15913 This should concern every citizen in Ohio.
 With each wind farm taking thousands (10-17,000) of acres, they are planning an explosion across our great state.
 According to North American Wind Power, the goal is to double the capacity for wind power in Ohio by 2018; that means 300,000 acres will be consumed by wind turbines.

 The wind industry wants to spread through Ohio like an algae bloom!
 Are you aware that Apex (formerly BP Wind Energy North America) has plans to blanket the entire remainder of southern Van Wert county?
-And that they want to utilize the Spencervill-Elgin railroad to build a transmission line?
+They met with Van Wert commissioners 9/12/2014.
+Their predecessor wanted to utilize the Spencervill-Elgin railroad to build a transmission line.
 There are unhappy neighbors in Van Wert county, but most are afraid of the consequences of speaking out because of agreements they have signed or the retribution from others.

 Delphos is currently being targeted by Heartland Wind, LLC (of Iberdrola) who has applied to the Ohio Power Siting Board for permission to build the Blue Creek/Dog Creek Windfarms in Van Wert and Paulding counties.
 Multiple farmers have leased ground in Washington township (bordering Delphos), including near the beautiful golf course.
-In the spring of 2014, the developer now seeks a PILOT (tax abatement) from the county. .
+In the spring of 2014, the developer now seeks a PILOT (tax abatement) from the county.
 This company is a subsidiary of Iberdrola, one of the world’ leading turbine manufacturers, based in Spain.
-Click here to read about the Spanish Green disaster http://www.ncpa.org/sub/dpd/index.php?Article_ID=20628
+Click here to read about Wind subsidies destroying the Spanish economy http://www.ncpa.org/sub/dpd/index.php?Article_ID=20628

 East of this is the proposed Scioto Ridge wind farm (Hardin/Logan counties) that will include up to 175 turbines that rise 50 towers high.
 The affected areas include: Hardin and Logan counties, Richland, Rushcreek, McDonald, Lynn and Taylor creek townships, and Roundhead and INDIAN LAKE.
 Everpower, although headquartered in the USA, is owned by Terra Firma, a private equity firm from Europe.
 Everpower has also targeted central Ohio, Champaign county for Buckeye Wind I and II; however, they are tied up in litigation.
 Note that these wind developments often expand in ‘phases’ after their initial build, so don’t think that you are safe!!
 And, finally, to the North is a proposed location in Huron county.